DS4PS/ms-prog-eval-data-analytics/orientation.md

 We will be using R extensively for core courses in the program.
 R is a free open-source program developed specifically for statistics and data analytics.

-R Studio provides a nice user interface and some powerful tools to extend R.
+R Studio provides a nice user interface and some powerful tools to extend R including a publishing platform that allows you to create professional data-driven reports, websites, dashboards, and more.

 GitHub is a collaboration tool for data analytics.
 We will use the platform for distributing course materials and hosting review sessions.
 You will need a GitHub account for some course work.